StackVista/stackpack-solarwinds/src/main/stackpack/resources/enabled.md

 ## The StackState SolarWinds StackPack is installed

 Congratulations!
 The StackState SolarWinds StackPack is configured correctly.
-Data is received.
+Data is being received.

 ### What's next?

-Now that StackState has the topology from your ServiceNow instance, you can see your topology in the SolarWinds view.
+Topology from SolarWinds can be found in the following view:

+* **SolarWinds - {{configurationConfig.solarwinds_instance_name}}**

+### Change the StackState Agent SolarWinds check configuration

+Refer to the StackState docs for details on [how to change configuration of the StackState Agent SolarWinds check](https://l.stackstate.com/ui-solarwinds-configure-check) that collects data from SolarWinds.

 ### Troubleshooting

-Troubleshooting steps for any known issues can be found in the [StackState support Knowledge base](https://l.stackstate.com/ui-servicenow-support-kb).
+Troubleshooting steps for any known issues can be found in the [StackState support Knowledge base](https://l.stackstate.com/ui-solarwinds-support-kb).

 ### Uninstall the SolarWinds StackPack